 Bali Sea Turtle Release

-After a long queue, we picked up a baby sea turtle to carry to the beach and set free scurrying towards the water, with Little T cheering him on with “Go, baby, go!”
-It was an amazing experience that we still talk about (especially as Little T loves turtles!) and I’m very grateful that we could participate in a release during our visit.
+We picked up a baby sea turtle to carry to the beach and set free scurrying towards the water, with Little T cheering him on with “Go, baby, go!”
+It was an amazing experience and we are very grateful that we could participate in a release during our family holiday in Bali.

 Ubud Monkey Forest

-We stopped by the Sacred Monkey Forest Sanctuary during our day trip to Ubud.
-We spent an hour there, walking through the forest and having a look at the temple, watching the many monkeys along the paths and in the trees and even feeding a few with bananas we purchased from the vendors.
-The monkeys were great fun to watch moving freely around the forest, snatching the various fruits tourists were offering them.
+It was a truly unique experience visiting the Sacred Monkey Forest Sanctuary and one of the top fun activities in Bali for toddlers.
+The monkeys were great fun to watch roaming freely around the forest, snatching the various fruits tourists were offering them.
 We even saw some adorable little babies, including one nursing its mother while she snacked on some fruit.

 Day Trip to Nusa Lembongan

 We took a fast boat cruise from Sanur on Bali’s southeast coast to the neighboring small island of Nusa Lembongan, with Rocky Fast Cruises which I’d highly recommend especially for families as I found them very helpful and accommodating.
-We hired a golf buggy to explore the island on our own and Little T loved it!
+We hired a golf buggy to explore the island on our own.

 After checking out some of Nusa Lembongan’s dramatic coastline at Dream Beach and Devil’s Tears, we had lunch at Hai’s Beach Bar & Grill on Mushroom Beach.
 We found it to be a great place to eat with a toddler – the restaurant is very family friendly, the food was really good and it’s right in front of the beach so your little one can play while you wait for the food.
 Mushroom Beach is also the calmest beach in the area for swimming with young children.
 There’s an area fit for swimming between one side of the beach with a very rocky floor and the other with boat traffic.